AliElgamal9/bank_customer_churn_analysis/README.md

 ##  🏦 **Bank Customer Churn Analysis**

+* This Projects:
+- Create a clear, visually appealing, and eye-friendly dashboard for bank customers.
+- Cover three regions: France, Spain, and Germany.
+- Enable monitoring of the bank's current status, including balance and customer activity.
+- Assist the bank in identifying and preventing risks and critical financial declines.
-This project build bank power bi dashboard, and report analysis in french customers churn in a bank using inferential statistical analysis and data visualization.
+- Create a report analysis the french customers churn from the bank using inferential statistical analysis and data visualization.
+-
 # *The Reposiotry Includes*
   - Bank Power BI Dashboard [interactive link here](https://app.powerbi.com/links/dAuQ7ltUIw?ctid=77255288-5298-4ea5-81aa-a13e604c30ac&pbi_source=linkShare)
   - R-language Codes